 - Check the American Red Cross's hurricane prep page.
-I'd direct you to their app, but it's not been behaving well lately.
+I'd direct you to their app, but it's not well-designed and the notifications are absolutely horrible.

 - While you're taking photos, switch over to a Google Sheets spreadsheet or a Google Keep note as you go and inventory things.
 Google Keep will also be a good way to keep notes and to-do lists in order as you go through storm prep, buy provisions, and make lists of what needs repairing/replacing once the storm passes.